Traveling with an ICD

 Going through airport security can be confusing even for people without an implanted device.
 To help make the process easier, be sure to show your Medical Device ID Card at the first security station.
 This card identifies you as an implanted device patient.
 After showing your card, follow the security staff’s directions.
 Depending on the airport, the staff may do one of the following:

 - Send you through the security full body scanner.
 The Advanced Imaging Technology (AIT) full body scanner will not harm your ICD or S-ICD, or change the programmed settings.
-However, your device contains metal parts that may set off airport security metal detector alarms, so you should NOT go through the metal detector.
+However, your device contains metal parts that may set off airport security metal detector alarms.

 - Use a hand-held security wand.
 If held over your ICD or S-ICD for too long, airport security wands could temporarily affect your device.
 If a wand must be used, tell the security officer that you have an implanted device, that the search must be done quickly and not to hold the wand over your device.